GaspardVCS/tweetoscope-project/README.md

 4. In the cicd, there are still problems with the unit test pipeline.
 Basically, it failed because it didn't find the pip/pip3 command.
 But it worked at least once with the exact same code, so I don't understand the problem.
 I kept it for later if there is still time to investigate.
 5. If point 4. is done, add some real unit tests, not just the fake ones created to test the cicd pipeline.
 6. Automatic code quality report
-7. Logger import problem when not at the root of the repo